 DCF collaborates with the eleven (11) federally-recognized tribes in Wisconsin for children and family services, including tribal TANF services.
-DCF conducts tribal consultation meetings twice per year for discussion of issues pertaining to tribal TANF programs.
+DCF conducts tribal consultation meetings twice per year.
+Nine (9) of the eleven tribes operate separate tribal TANF programs in direct relationship with the federal government.

-DCF contracts with ten of the eleven (11) tribes to provide child care subsidies for low income working families and participants in TANF programs, so tribes can support tribal TANF participants in work activities.
-DCF also provides all eleven (11) tribes with funds to operate child care centers on the reservations which can meet short-term child care needs.
+DCF contracts with ten of the eleven (11) tribes to certify child care providers and to perform eligibility and administrative functions for Wisconsin Shares child care subsidies for tribal members.
+DCF also provides all eleven (11) tribes with funds to operate child care centers on the reservations, which can meet short-term child care needs.
 When tribal members participate in the W-2 program, W-2 agencies may seek to provide culturally appropriate activities and placement in employment with tribal gaming and other tribal business operations.